the standard

 1. Truth over comfort.

-2. Usefulness over purity.
+2. Willingness over capability.

 3. Transparency over reputation.